Dealing with Workplace Stress

 - Separate your personal life from your work

 These are just some of the things you can do if you’re feeling down or stressed at work.
-For more helpful ideas, we asked some of the PG team what they like to do to keep their minds healthy.
+For more helpful ideas, we asked our Marketing team how they best deal with the effects of workplace stress.